Charles Marie de La Condamine

 Charles Marie de La Condamine was born in Paris as a son of well-to-do parents, Charles de La Condamine and Louise Marguerite Chourses.
-He studied at the Collège Louis-le-Grand where he was trained in humanities as well as in mathematics.
+He studied at the Collège Louis-le-Grand in Paris, where he was trained in humanities as well as in mathematics.
 After finishing his studies, he enlisted in the army and fought in the war against Spain (1719).
 After returning from the war, he became acquainted with scientific circles in Paris.
 On 12 December 1730 he became a member of the Académie des Sciences and was appointed Assistant Chemist at the Academy.

 In 1729 La Condamine and his friend Voltaire exploited a loophole in the French government’s lottery, which brought them large profits.

 In May 1731 La Condamine sailed with the Levant Company to Constantinople (now Istanbul), where he stayed five months.
 After returning to Paris, La Condamine submitted in November 1732 a paper to the Academy entitled Mathematical and Physical Observations made during a Visit of the Levant in 1731 and 1732.